History of the Jews in New Jersey

 Dutch and English traders and settlers in the late 1600s.
-According to the Berman Jewish DataBank's 2019 survey, New Jersey is the state with the fourth highest total population of Jews at 545,450, and is also the state with the third highest percent of Jews at 6.1%.
+According to the Berman Jewish DataBank's 2019 survey, New Jersey is the state with the fourth-highest total population of Jews at 545,450 and is also the state with the third highest percent of Jews at 6.1%.
 This means that New Jersey is home to 7.8% of the American Jewish population.

-Colonial Era
+Colonial era

 Several references to Jews are present in early colonial New Jersey records: for example, Moses Levy, referred to as a "Jew here", was one of the inhabitants of New Jersey who petitioned King George I to veto an act of the colonial assembly permitting Quakers to affirm.
-Asher Levy, the grandson of Asser Levy, was the only Jew in New Jersey's troops during the American Revolutionary War: Levy was commissioned ensign in the first regiment on September 12, 1778, and resigned on June 4, 1779.
+Asher Levy, the grandson of Asser Levy, was the only Jew in New Jersey's troops during the American Revolutionary War: Levy was commissioned as an ensign in the first regiment on September 12, 1778, and resigned on June 4, 1779.
 Many of the Jews present in the state during the colonial period were merchants from nearby Philadelphia and New York.